Ryan Ng

 Ryan Ng Zin Rei (黃敬衛 (黄敬卫); born 14 January 1998) is a Singaporean badminton player.
 In 2011, he elected to join the Singapore national junior team when he was 13 years old.
 Ng was educated at Raffles Institution, but he moved to Singapore Sports School to prepare himself competed at the 2014 Youth Olympics.
 In 2015, he attended the Republic Polytechnic Institute.
 He competed in some international junior tournament and reach the semifinals at the 2014 Badminton Asia U17, quarterfinals at the 2015 Dutch and German Juniors, and at the 2016 BWF World Junior Championships.
 He also the runner-up at the 2016 India Junior and won the Malaysia Junior at the same year.
-Ng was the men's team bronze medallists at the 2015 and 2017 Southeast Asian Games.
+Ng was the men's team bronze medallists at the 2015 and 2017 SEA Games.
 He competed at the 2018 Commonwealth Games.